felixtgd/ferntree/app/README.md

 ### 3. Utils

-The MongoDb client required for user authentication, the data models used throughout the application, as well as general server actions are defined in the [utils](./utils/) directory.
+The MongoDB client required for user authentication, the data models used throughout the application, as well as general server actions are defined in the [utils](./utils/) directory.

 ### 4. Workspace